To run this notebook and get all the outputs below, Go to the Cell menu above, and then click Run All.

 All expenses are included in insurance cashflows.

-Loss component logic is not yet incorporated, so CSM_Unfloored
+Loss component logic is not yet incorporated, so CSM_Unfloored can

 be negative.